 Gosling’s collaboration with Harpenden Golf Club coincided with the club’s 125th anniversary in 2019.
 There was no better time to rebrand, rethink and revitalise the brand identity.
-Particularly, as the National Club Golfer notes, golf memberships in the UK were coming under pressure due to decline in the number of players.
+Particularly as golf memberships in the UK were coming under pressure due to a decline in players.

 The club created a 125 Steering Group to discuss their vision for the rebranding.
 Working with these key stakeholders, the group agreed that over the years the club had taken on a somewhat ‘elitist’ status.
-With a rising concern about declining memberships, with the question being if, “the club needed to attract a younger, more diversified demographic?”
+With a rising concern about declining memberships and the question if, “the club needed to attract a younger, more diversified demographic?”